elabftw/elabdoc/doc/faq.rst

     upload_max_filesize = 128M

-.. warning:: Don't forget to remove the `;` at the beginning of the line !
+.. warning:: Don't forget to remove the `;` at the beginning of the line!

 I can't export my (numerous) experiments in zip, I get an error 500
 -------------------------------------------------------------------